THIS PROGRAM IS NOW CLOSED FOR SUMMER 2020.

 - Graphics card capable of high (32 bit) color and at least 1024×768 resolution (a 3D video card gives faster performance, but is not required)

 It is highly recommended that students download and try out the Alice software to ensure their laptops are powerful enough to run it effectively.

 - 100% attendance

 - 0% lateness

 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
-Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
+Students are expected to attend all synchronous classes every day, arrive on time, and meet all academic obligations.
 Free time will vary as each program is unique, as is the subsequent workload.
-Free time is very limited in some programs.

 Dr. Robert J. Irwin